 The backup tokens are held in secure facilities (and a copy of this is in our backup facility) under two-person control.
 Back-up is a part off the standard procedure.

 6.2.5.
 Private Key Archival

-SSIA CA does not archive Private Keys.
+SSIA AuthCA does not archive the Applicant's Private Keys.

 6.2.6.
 Private Key Transfer into or from a Cryptographic Module